kamenco/dines/README.md

 ## [Bugs and Issues](#bugs-and-issues)

-![Task undefined issue!](taskmanager/static/images/task_undefined.png "Task undefined bug")
+![Task undefined issue!](taskmanager/static/images/task_undefined.png "Task undefined bug") This bug was solved by discoverin that in the task.html some rows have been deleted.

 ![template not found!](taskmanager/static/images/templ_not_found.png "Template not found bug")

-![Mailman added requirements!](taskmanager/static/images/mailman_added_requirements.png "Mailman added to requirements.txt")
+![Mailman added requirements!](taskmanager/static/images/mailman_added_requirements.png "Mailman added to requirements.txt") This bug was fixed by adding the flask_mailman==0.3.0 to the requirements.txt

 ![Build error bug!](taskmanager/static/images/build_error.png "Build error bug")